LouisBay/manduin-apps/README.md

 ## 2. Landmark Image Dataset

-We collected dataset manually by scraping from Google image.
+We collected dataset manually by scraping from Google images.
 In total, we accumulated 2067 images for 15 landmarks.
 The distribution as follows:

 1. Lawang Sewu : 115
 2. Candi Borobudur : 131